JustinWingChungHui/okKindred/README.rst

  ``pip install -r requirements.txt``

-9. Create a copy of the file ``~/okKindred/okkindred/secrets_example.py`` as ``~/okKindred/okkindred/secrets.py`` and edit the file with the AWS, Google API, Bing API details and database settings
+10. Create a copy of the file ``~/okKindred/okkindred/secrets_example.py`` as ``~/okKindred/okkindred/secrets.py`` and edit the file with the AWS, Google API, Bing API, Mapbox token details and database settings

-10. In the PythonAnyWhere console run the following command to create the database:
+11. In the PythonAnyWhere console run the following command to create the database:

  ``python manage.py migrate``